 What Causes Dysbiosis?

 In cats, many things can contribute to the development of gut dysbiosis.
 But notably, a species-inappropriate diet that has ingredients that act as antigens, and also creates changes in the natural pH of the animal likely have an important role.
 The evidence is only anecdotal at this point, but far too many cats transitioned to a raw diet see their symptoms of IBD (whether vomiting or diarrhea) clear up almost overnight.
-Notably, the All Feline Hospital notes that they “started trying commercial raw food diets with amazing results.”
+The All Feline Hospital notes they “started trying commercial raw food diets with amazing results.”
 They further state

 "We have had cats with confirmed by biopsy IBD that had severe IBD and significant symptoms that had to be on very high doses of steroids just to have some quality of life.
 Many of these cats had a complete reversal of signs and symptoms by going to an exclusively raw food diet, and were able to either come off of all medications, or at the very least, drastically reduce their medications."